dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingIIS.md

 title: Install Dynamsoft Dynamsoft License Server on Windows
 keywords: Install, Dynamsoft License Server, Windows
 description: Steps and information about how to install Dynamsoft Dynamsoft License Server on Windows
-breadcrumbText: Install LTS on Windows
+breadcrumbText: Install DLS on Windows
 needAutoGenerateSidebar: true
 ---

 # Configure Reverse Proxy Using IIS

-The following is an example on how to set up a reverse proxy using `IIS` for LTS for your reference.
-You can do the configuration yourself as long as you can achieve the requirement which is to redirect requests sent to "https://www.yoursite.com/lts/\*" to "https://127.0.0.1:48080/\*".
+The following is an example on how to set up a reverse proxy using `IIS` for DLS for your reference.
+You can do the configuration yourself as long as you can achieve the requirement which is to redirect requests sent to "https://www.yoursite.com/dls/\*" to "https://127.0.0.1:48080/\*".

 ## Install IIS